 NFL Head Coach: Philadelphia Eagles

-Career Highlights: This past season, in his second year as the Head Coach of the Philadelphia Eagles, Pederson guided the team to a win in Super Bowl LII despite his starting QB being knocked out in the middle of the season.
-With a combined 20 years of NFL experience as both a coach and player.
-Pederson joined the Eagles in 2016 after three seasons as the Kansas City Chiefs’ offensive coordinator.
-In his third stint with the Eagles, Pederson previously served as the team’s quarterbacks coach (2011-12) and offensive quality control coach (2009-10), and played quarterback for the team in 1999.
-As the Chiefs' offensive coordinator from 2013-15, Pederson helped Kansas City to a 31-17 regular-season record and two playoff appearances.
-In 2015, Pederson helped the Chiefs rebound from a 1-5 start to win a team-record 11 consecutive games, including Kansas City’s first playoff victory in 22 years.
+Career Highlights: Head Coach Doug Pederson led the Philadelphia Eagles to a win over New England in the 2018 Super Bowl, the Eagle’s first title in history.
+In just his second season as an NFL head coach, Pederson led the Eagles to a 13-3 regular-season record, an NFC East title, the No. 1 seed in the NFC playoffs and a Super Bowl berth.
+With a combined 21 years of NFL experience as a coach and player, Pederson joined the Eagles in 2016 after three seasons as the Kansas City Chiefs’ offensive coordinator.
+As Chiefs' offensive coordinator from 2013-15, Pederson helped Kansas City to a 31-17 regular-season record and two playoff appearances.
+In 2015, Pederson helped the Chiefs win a team-record 11 consecutive games, including their first playoff victory in 22 years.
 In 2013, Pederson helped turn a 2-14 Chiefs team into an 11-5 playoff squad, marking the largest one-year turnaround in team history.
-Before coaching, Pederson enjoyed a 12-year playing career in the NFL with the Packers, Dolphins, Eagles and Browns.
-As a backup quarterback for the Packers, he was part of a team that won Super Bowl XXXI, captured two NFC Championships and earned eight playoff berths and six division titles.
+Before coaching, Pederson enjoyed a 12-year NFL playing career with the Packers, Dolphins, Eagles and Browns.
+As a backup quarterback for Green Bay, he was part of a team that won Super Bowl XXXI, captured two NFC Championships and earned eight playoff berths and six division titles.